cardano-scaling/website/monthly/2025-09-monthly.md

 ### Enable deposit recovery from any state

-We have made changes to the API server and the hydra-tui to allow recovery of deposits even after the Head you intended to deposit into is closed.
+We updated the API server and `hydra-tui` to allow recovery of deposits even after the Head you intended to deposit into is closed.
 See [#2217](https://github.com/cardano-scaling/hydra/pull/2217) and [#2256](https://github.com/cardano-scaling/hydra/pull/2256) for further